tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 #### 6.4.2 Simultaneous reflection (or) refraction

 In any refracting surface there will also be some reflection taking place.
-Thus, the intensity of refracted light will be lesser than the incident light.
-The phenomenon in which a part of light from a source undergoing reflection and the other part of light from the same source undergoing refraction at the same surface is called simultaneous reflection (or) simultaneous refraction.
+Thus, the intensity of refracted light will be lesser than the incident light. **The phenomenon in which a part of light from a source undergoing reflection and the other part of light from the same source undergoing refraction at the same surface is called simultaneous reflection (or) simultaneous refraction.**This is shown in Figure 6.18.
 Such surfaces are available as partially silvered glasses.

 ![](6.18.png)